Confidentiality Policy

 2. Confidentiality Values and Principles

-Information in this section should be read alongside Information Sharing - Advice for Practitioners Providing Safeguarding Services to Children, Young People, Parents and Carers (DfE 2018).
+Information in this section should be read alongside Information Sharing: Advice for Safeguarding Practitioners.

 2.1 Personal information is subject to a legal duty of confidence